d0n601/CSUS-CSC153/Labs/Lab2/README.md

 ## Objectives
 * Perform Data Acquisition using FTK imager and Linux dd, dcfldd commands.
-* Learn to use Windows the version Autopsy.
+* Learn to use the Windows version Autopsy (version 4).
 * Locate deleted/hidden files.
 * Perform a dirty word search.
 * Create a case report with any evidence you find.